bskinn/jupyter-tempvars/README.md

 I've been developing `jupyter-tempvars` using Python 3.9, but I believe any version of Python 3 that works with the underlying `tempvars` library (which should be all actively maintained versions, 3.7+) should work fine.
+It should work on any platform supported by Jupyter.
+(At some point soon here, I'll be figuring out a test suite to actually check across platforms and Pythons....)

 ### Jupyter